wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/setup-local-dapp-environment/dapp_wallet.md

 In your local development environment, this **eosio** user will simulate your WAX Blockchain Account.
 You can use the **eosio** user to create new accounts and push your smart contracts to your local blockchain, without having to worry about staking any WAX.

-To sign transactions on behalf of the **eosio** system user, you'll need to import the EOSIO development key into your wallet.
+To sign transactions on behalf of the **eosio** system user, you'll need to import the **eosio** development key into your wallet.

-<strong>Important:</strong> This development key is the **same for all WAX and EOSIO developers**.
+<strong>Important:</strong> This development key is the **same for all WAX and Antelope developers**.
 Never use this key for a production WAX Account!
 Doing so will most certainly result in the loss of access to your account.
 {: .label .label-yellow }